seekfindcn/vnote-posts/README.md

 # vnote-posts
-Here collect articles about VNote from users.
+These are articles about VNote from users.

 - Copyright is reserved for the authors.
 - If you want to list your articles here, feel free to PR.